(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

 Serotonin syndrome is a potentially dangerous situation that can result when serotonin levels get too high.
 Elevated heart rate, tremors/shivering, dilated pupils, difficulty breathing, elevated body temperature, hyperactivity, and/or high blood pressure can all be signs of serotonin syndrome.
 Fortunately, the development serotonin syndrome generally requires a combination of at least two serotonin-increasing drugs and rarely happens spontaneously with one medication but it is important to be aware of the symptoms as the high blood pressure can be life-threatening if severe enough.
 Using MAO inhibitors in conjunction with fluoxetine could create serotonin syndrome.
-MAO inhibitors are rarely used in veterinary patients with the exception of seligiline, a drug used for cognitive dysfunction in dogs, and amitraz, an anti-parasite topical which is used in several tick control products (see our tick product comparison chart) as well as in Mitaban® dip which is used against mange.
-Fluoxetine should not be given in conjunction with a Monoamine oxide inhibitor (“MAO inhibitor”) such as seligiline or amitraz.
+MAO inhibitors are rarely used in veterinary patients with the exception of selegiline, a drug used for cognitive dysfunction in dogs, and amitraz, an anti-parasite topical which is used in several tick control products (see our tick product comparison chart) as well as in Mitaban® dip which is used against mange.
+Fluoxetine should not be given in conjunction with a Monoamine oxide inhibitor (“MAO inhibitor”) such as selegiline or amitraz.

 Cyproheptadine, an appetite stimulant, may decrease or even reverse the effect of fluoxetine.